Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced professional in [Your field] I am convinced that I would be a great fit for this job.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As a highly skilled and knowledgeable [Your field] I am convinced that I would make the ideal choice for this position.

 Thank you for taking the time to consider my application.
-I am looking forward receiving your feedback.
+I look forward to having a conversation with you.

 Sincerely,